Ultimate Guide To Gluten Free Living

 Today, you’re spoilt for choice when it comes to commercially made gluten-free products.
 In the supermarket you’ll find breads, pizza bases, pastas, crackers, biscuits and cakes all sporting a gluten-free label.
 Unfortunately, these products usually aren’t a healthy option.

 By removing the gluten, these products need additives to provide elasticity and structure.
 They’re often highly refined and processed with more calories and less fibre and nutrients.
 Not to mention, the higher price tag.
-If you are looking at a gluten-free product, it’s important to look at the ingredients not just the marketing claims.
+If you are looking for a gluten-free product, it’s important to look at the ingredients not just the marketing claims.

 There are healthy gluten-free products which use naturally gluten-free grains rather than processed substitutes, so best to stick with these.
-But just because its gluten free it doesn’t mean its better for you.
+But just because it’s gluten-free it doesn’t mean its better for you.

 Signs you may have a gluten sensitivity

 Just because you experienced bloating after eating a sandwich or because your child had a tantrum not long after he ate a bowl of spaghetti, it doesn’t mean you have a gluten sensitivity.
 However, if symptoms like these reoccur, it’s worth becoming aware of when they occur and what the triggers are.
 It is for this reason, you may like to cut gluten out for 30-60 days to acknowledge how you look, perform and feel and then play around with reintroducing and see if it makes any difference.
 Also on this note to pay attention to the type of gluten you may reintroduce.
 I lovely slowly fermented sourdough bread is quite different to a quickly made bread or sugar laden bran muffin.

 Here are some common signs you may be sensitive to gluten:

 You experience gastrointestinal issues such as bloating, gas, abdominal pain, diarrhoea or constipation.